Alejandro-MartinG/guesser-challenge/README.md

 # Rinkeby faucet

-This project is a minimal API which do test transactions between two eth wallets throught a Infura node.
+This project is a minimal API which do test transactions between two eth wallets through a Infura node.

 ## Installation & Configuration